nirmalsinhp/read_notes/EffectiveCpp.md

 - inheritance graph for type
 - conversion, implicit & explicit
 - function & operator for class/type
-- what standard funcs to b disallowed
+- what standard funcs to be disallowed
 - access
 - undeclared interface, gurrantes etc